Summary:

 Advantages

-Cost-Effective: Hub-drive motors are generally less expensive to purchase and install.
+- Cost-Effective: Hub-drive motors are generally less expensive to purchase and install.
 They're often found on entry-level e-bikes, although high-end models frequently use them as well (especially when they’re combined with torque sensors, which cause the motor to deliver power in an intuitive way that feels closer to the experience of using a mid-drive motor).
-Read more about torque vs. cadence sensors here.

 Disadvantages

-Weight Distribution: The weight of the motor is concentrated at the wheel, which can make the bike feel less balanced and harder to handle, particularly on rough terrains.
-However, an eBike with the right frame geometry can offset this effect by compensating for the motor’s weight elsewhere in the design—like the Surface 604 collection, which seamlessly integrates hub-drive motors in ways that feel natural.
+- Weight Distribution: The weight of the motor is concentrated at the wheel, which can make the bike feel less balanced and harder to handle, particularly on rough terrains.
+However, an eBike with the right frame geometry can offset this effect by compensating for the motor’s weight elsewhere in the design.
+The entire Surface 604 collection seamlessly integrates hub-drive motors in ways that feel natural.

 Comparison Chart: Mid-Drive vs. Hub-Drive Electric Bikes